 Our meetings are usually held on the third Thursday of each month — except July and August.
 However, the dates are subject to change.

-The meetings begin informally with a chat and coffee or tea.
+The meetings begin informally at 10am with a chat and coffee or tea.
 Around 11h, the official meeting begins with announcements by the President followed by a guest speaker.

 Unless announced otherwise, meetings take place at Thermae Son, Thermaelaan 2 in Son en Breugel - from 10 to 12 hrs.
 Thermae Son's telephone number is 049 - 9476383.